-Negative thinking patterns, or cognitive distortions, can manifest as incorrect assumptions, unrealistic self-criticisms, and even the denial of reality itself.
+Negative thought patterns, or cognitive distortions, can manifest as incorrect assumptions, unrealistic self-criticisms, and even the denial of reality itself.
 Yet, the effects of this thinking can be all too real for someone struggling with their mental health.

-What Causes Negative Thinking Patterns?
+What Causes Negative Thought Patterns?

 There are many theories as to why human beings sometimes seem so hyper-focused on the negative aspects of existence.
 Our culture and media often glorify struggle and conflict.
 Our evolutionary makeup is based on a need to fight and survive.
 Even modern human history is in many ways a tale of violence and terror.
 It is perhaps no wonder we can be so fixated on the negative things around us.